A FEATURE DOCUMENTARY

 An editor and visual storyteller based in New Jersey.
 She has cut television series, documentary shorts, branded content, and social campaigns for clients including Hulu, Time Inc., Harper’s Bazaar, and the CW’s Ready Set Pet.
 Her work focuses on stories rooted in identity, culture, and social justice.
 Safe for the Whole Family is her feature film debut.

-• NORLO CAREY
+• NORA CAREY

 EDITOR